 Emily first stood for election in Canterbury in 2001.
 She increased Labour’s vote share by 5.5 percentage points, turning the seat into a marginal and coming within 2000 votes of winning – Labour’s best result in Canterbury up to that point.
 When she next stood in Islington South and Finsbury in 2005, in the wake of the Iraq War, it was the top Lib Dem target seat in the country, but Emily personally knocked on 11,800 doors and won by 484 votes.

 Since first being elected in 2005, Emily has been re-elected four times.
 She has campaigned tirelessly on issues of great importance to the community of Islington South and Finsbury, including the housing crisis, the climate emergency, and social equality.
-She is one of the longest continually serving members of the shadow cabinet, and since 2016 has covered the Defence, Brexit, Foreign Affairs, and International Trade briefs in that time, while also serving as Shadow First Secretary of State.
-Since November 2021, she has held the role of Shadow Attorney General.
+She is one of the longest continually serving members of the shadow cabinet, and since 2016 has covered the Defence, Brexit, Foreign Affairs, International Trade, and Attorney General briefs.

 Link to Instagram Link to Twitter Link to YouTube Link to Facebook Link to LinkedIn Link to Snapchat Close Fax Website Location Phone Email Calendar Building Search